ex4722/ctf-writeups/us_cyberopen/16_bit/README.md

-The "null" instructins is effeclty a NOP if rax points to valid memory `xor    byte ptr [rax], dh`
+The "null" instructions is effectivley a NOP if rax points to valid memory `xor    byte ptr [rax], dh`

-Looking through the shellcode their is a lot of instructions in this shape, this could be used as a write.
+Looking through the shellcode there is a lot of instructions in this shape, this could be used as a write.
 `xor    DWORD PTR [rcx+0x43], eax`

-On top of that theirs are a lot of instructions to modify eax so I used that as the write value registers.
+On top of that, theirs are a lot of instructions to modify eax so I used that as the write value registers.

-Instead of setting up a register with a address to write to I this one as rdx is the end of our shellcode so + 0x30 should be a good spot.
+Instead of setting up a register with an address to write to I this one as rdx is the end of our shellcode so + 0x30 should be a good spot.
 `xor    DWORD PTR [rdx+0x30], eax`

-In order to modify the rax register their were direct XOR's but only in the allowed range.
-Using this range alone its impossible to generate the syscall instrction so we need more.
+To modify the rax register there were direct XOR's but only in the allowed range.
+Using this range alone it's impossible to generate the syscall instruction so we need more.
 `xor    DWORD PTR [rbx+0x30], eax`

-Rbx points to csu_init and their are instructions dereference it and xor with eax.
+Rbx points to csu_init and there are instructions to dereference it and xor with eax.
 `xor    eax, DWORD PTR [rbx+0x30]`